Yukos shareholders v. Russia: Arbitration proceedings by Yukos Capital

 Yukos Capital S.a.r.l., a Luxembourg-based company under two Dutch-registered protective foundations – Stichting Administratiekantoor Yukos International and FPH for Stichting Administratiekantoor FPH – that are run by Yukos’s former management, represents all those who held Yukos shares when the company was liquidated in 2007, including about 55,000 minority shareholders, some of which were investment funds.
 As of 2015, the structures control up to $2 billion in assets, which had been claimed by Rosneft.

 In 2006, Yukos Capital obtained four ICC arbitration awards against Rosneft by a Russian tribunal in Moscow, totalling $245 million; mores specifically, the awards were against Rosneft's predecessor company, Yuganskneftegaz, representing money owed to Yukos Capital under four loan agreements.
-The ruling was later overturned by the Supreme Court of Arbitration of Russia in 2007, but it gave Yukos Capital a chance to take its case to a Dutch court which also ordered Rosneft to pay up.
+The ruling was later overturned by the High Court of Arbitration of Russia in 2007, but it gave Yukos Capital a chance to take its case to a Dutch court which also ordered Rosneft to pay up.

 In a decision dated April 28, 2009, the Court of Appeal in Amsterdam declared the awards enforceable.
 Subsequently, the Supreme Court of the Netherlands issued a final ruling in 2010 ordering Rosneft to pay $389.3 million in claims.
 As a result of the Dutch court decision, in 2010 Rosneft paid Yukos the value of the awards.
 However, it did not pay the $160 million post-award interest that had accrued since 2006.
 When Rosneft refused to make the requested payments, Yukos Capital asked the courts in Britain, Ireland and the state of New York to oblige it.
 That same year, a UK court froze £425 million ($640 million) held in UK bank accounts by Rosneft to enforce the claim.
 This was the first time that Rosneft was materially affected by its acquisition of Yukos's assets.